emincanozcan/insider-assessment/README.md

 - `WEBHOOK_URL`             URL to send the messages.
 By default, this is set to the webhook imitation server.
 It can also be set to an external URL like `https://webhook.site/bla-bla`.
 - `WEBHOOK_AUTH_KEY`        Value of the `x-ins-auth-key` header.

-### API Endpoints
+### Endpoints

-The project includes the following API endpoints:
+The project includes the following endpoints:

 1. `GET /swagger/index.html#`